hanmiller/mapapps-custom-nls/README.md

 });
 ```

-A full list of all available nls string can be found here: <TBD>
+A full list of all available nls string can be found here: (...following soon...)

 After saving your changes, zip all contents of the bundle folder and upload the zip file via the map.apps Manager bundle management tab.